ย

 Are you ready?
 Me too!
 Let's start, of course...with physics ๐Ÿฅฐ

-Hydrostatic Pressure: The Aquatic Squeeze
+Hydrostatic Pressure: The Big Squeeze

 Your kidneys, detecting this rapid increase in perceived blood volume in the midsection, kick into action, thinking you've just consumed a significant amount of water.
 They speed up filtration, to make more pee to clear out this ‘extra” fluid, which in turn fills up our bladder swiftly.
 This whole process takes about 20 minutes, leading to the initial urge to pee after being in the water for about 20 minutes.